rsokl/testing-tutorial/README.md

 It is also recommended that you prepare yourself to work in your IDE of choice for Python.
 If you do not have an IDE that you are comfortable with yet, [Visual Studio code and PyCharm are both highly recommended](https://www.pythonlikeyoumeanit.com/Module1_GettingStartedWithPython/Getting_Started_With_IDEs_and_Notebooks.html).

-## Creating a Python Environment for this Tutorial
+## Preparing a Python Environment for this Tutorial

 You will need the to install the following packages to complete this tutorial: